rohankvats/molecule-ui/README.md

 - `yarn clean`: removes all untracked files (`git clean -Xdf`).

-- `yarn release`: Releases new version of Evergreen (requires MFA via npm as a collaborator)
+- `yarn release`: Releases new version of MolecularUI (requires MFA via npm as a collaborator)

 - `yarn create-package`: This command scaffolds a package with no specific boilerplate.
 It's useful for creating utilities.